New York to Deny COVID Treatment to White People

 Per Fox News:

-The plan includes a section on eligibility for the scarce antiviral pills that people must meet to receive the treatment, including a line stating a person needs to have “a medical condition or other factors that increase their risk for severe illness.”take our poll - story continues below
+The plan includes a section on eligibility for the scarce antiviral pills that people must meet to receive the treatment, including a line stating a person needs to have “a medical condition or other factors that increase their risk for severe illness.”

 One such “risk factor” is being a race or ethnicity that is not White due to “longstanding systemic health and social inequities”